P0L3NARUBA/Rocknet/README.md

 *Name was inspired by RakNet*

 **To install the server, refer to [INSTALLING.md](/INSTALLING.md)**<br>
-   - Make sure to read it properly so you wont face with any issues.
+   - Make sure to read it thoroughly to avoid any issues.

-**Having any problems? you can get help at [our discord server](https://www.discord.gg/rVrYHdrbsp) or at the [Issues](https://github.com/P0L3NARUBA/Rocknet/issues)**<br>
+**Experiencing problems?
+You can get help via [our Discord server](https://www.discord.gg/rVrYHdrbsp) or the [Issues](https://github.com/P0L3NARUBA/Rocknet/issues) section.**

-**Every contribution you make will help the project move forward, and if you'd like to help us, we're always open to it!**
+**Every contribution moves the project forward — we're always open to new helpers!**

 # Table of Contents
 1. [🔨 Tools Used](#-tools-used)